Skip to main content

 Where does Scotland need to be by 2030?

-By 2030, the rights of children removed from their families will be upheld as a minimum standard for their care.
-That means the right culture of care has been created where the whole of the workforce respects, upholds, champions and defends the rights of children for whom they are responsible.
-The UNCRC will be fully incorporated and upheld.
+• If children are removed from their families, their rights will be upheld as a minimum standard for their care.
+There will be a culture of care in place where the whole of the workforce respects, upholds, champions and defends the rights of children for whom they are responsible (Pg 26).

-• Scotland will be a nation that does not restraint its children unless the only option is to ensure their safety.
+• Scotland will be a nation that does not restraint its children unless the only option is to ensure their safety. and in those cases will always follow a model which focuses on co-regulation, so that the workforce reflects on their responses.
+The right of children to be protected from violence is the primary consideration (Pg 86).

 • All restraints and use of seclusion will be recorded and reported so Scotland understands its use and monitor progress towards its cessation.
+Reports will reflect what children and the workforce say about their experience of restraint and prioritise a full understanding of the impact of restraint not only on just one child but on others living and working in a location where restraint takes place (Pg 86).

 Where does Scotland need to be by 2030?